 Introduction to Algorithms Book

-While SAT is in NP (solutions are easily verifiable), other NP-hard problems like Halting Problem may not be in NP.
+While SAT is in NP (solutions are easily verifiable), NP-hard problems like the Halting Problem are not necessarily in NP.

 Example (NP-complete) – Hamiltonian Cycle